-Can you insure a totaled car?
+Can you get insurance on a totaled car?

 Insuring a total loss vehicle is possible, but obtaining full coverage car insurance can be difficult, if not impossible.
 Companies that write car insurance policies for a vehicle with a rebuilt title or salvage title tend to offer liability only.